 Wyoming’s known reserves are estimated at about 106 million pounds at $30 per pound and 350 million pounds at $50 per pound.
 About one pound of uranium can produce the same amount of power as 20,000 pounds of coal.

-- Wyoming is America’s leader in uranium production with an estimated 2.9 million pounds produced in 2014 – about 65% of American production.
+- Wyoming is America’s leader in uranium production with an estimated 173 thousand pounds produced in 2019 – nearly all of American production.

 - More than 13% of the world’s electricity is generated from uranium in nuclear reactors.